What is a Proctor Exam?

 - The prospect cannot be related to the student or have the same address as the student

-- The prospect cannot directly supervise the student in an employment situation, nor may they be a coworker of the student. (applies to Vet Tech only)
+- The prospect cannot be an employee of the student in an employment situation, nor may they be a classmate of the student in any manner. (applies to Vet Tech only)

 The most acceptable and most commonly used proctors are librarians and human resource representatives, with 85% of our accepted proctors coming from these two areas.